shovelingpig/ca-pa1/README.md

 In memory, every data is represented as a sequence of binary digits.
 Therefore, we just count those runs that consist of all 0's or all 1's.
 Because we have only two kinds of runs, we do not store the data value.
 Instead, we repeatedly store the length of the run with all 0's and then that with all 1's.
 We allocate three bits to represent the length of each run.
 Our simplified run-length encoding works as follows.

 1. First, find a run with all 0's in the input.
-If the length is less than 7, emit the three bits that correspond to the length of the run.
+If the length is less than 8, emit the three bits that correspond to the length of the run.

 2. And then find the next run with all 1's in the input.
-Again, if the length is less than 7, emit the three bits that denote the length of the  run.
+Again, if the length is less than 8, emit the three bits that denote the length of the  run.

 3. Basically, step 1 and 2 are repeated until the end of the input.

 4. If the length of the run is longer than 7 in step 1 or 2, it should be represented as a series of full runs (i.e., the run with the length 7) except for the last run.
-For example, the run `00000000` is represented as `0000000` + `0` where there is no run with 1's between them, leading to the following encoding result.
+For example, the run `00000000` is represented as `0000000` + `0` where there is no run with 1's between them.
+This leads to the following encoding result.
 (In this case, please note that any other combinations such as `0000` + `000` are not allowed.)

 ```
 111 000 001